rapidsai/raft/README.md

 RAFT contains fundamental widely-used algorithms and primitives for data science, graph and machine learning.
 The algorithms are CUDA-accelerated and form building-blocks for rapidly composing analytics in the [RAPIDS](https://rapids.ai) ecosystem.

 By taking a primitives-based approach to algorithm development, RAFT
-1. accelerates algorithm construction time
+- accelerates algorithm construction time
-2. reduces the maintenance burden by maximizing reuse across projects, and
+- reduces the maintenance burden by maximizing reuse across projects, and
-3. centralizes the core computations, allowing future optimizations to benefit all algorithms that use them.
+- centralizes the core computations, allowing future optimizations to benefit all algorithms that use them.

-At its core, RAFT is a header-only C++ library but shared libraries can be used to speed up compile times for common data types.
-RAFT's APIs span the following general categories:
+The algorithms in RAFT span the following general categories:
 #####
 | Category | Examples |
 | --- | --- |